Return to Index

 Risk Factors for Multiple Myeloma

-Monoclonal gammopathy is a blood disorder.
-The blood normally contains many different proteins called plasma proteins.
-One type of protein is called gamma globulin and combines to make antibodies.
+- Monoclonal gammopathy of unknown significance (MGUS)— The blood type of plasma protein, gamma globulin, combines with other proteins to make several antibodies.
 Normally many different types of gamma globulin are produced to deal with different infections.
-When most of the protein being produced is one particular form of gamma globulin, this is called monoclonal gammopathy.
+When most of the protein being produced is one particular form of gamma globulin, it results in monoclonal gammopathy

 - Reviewer: Mohei Abouzied, MD, FACP